-Chloe is the latest in a growing line of MSc students working on our long-running study of rattlesnakes in Osoyoos.
-Chloe is continuing our work on the movement ecology and conservation of rattlesnakes occupying a landscape increasingly subject to development and varied other uses.
-While focusing on the movements of individuals, she has also extended Marcus Atkin’s work on changes in rattlesnake defensive behaviour to the Osoyoos population, as well as testing the efficacy of artificial underground chambers to provide snakes encountering fences with a means to avoid the scorching daytime heat.
+Chloe was another important link in the chain of MSc students that have ran and worked on our long-running study of rattlesnakes in Osoyoos.
+Chloe continued our studies on rattlesnake movement, expanding knowledge into the realm of juvenile animals.
+She also conducted an extremely important ‘meta-analysis’ of all the telemetry work that has been conducted in our lab over the past two decades.
+While carrying out her thesis work, she also extended Marcus Atkin’s work on changes in rattlesnake defensive behaviour to the Osoyoos population, as well as testing the efficacy of artificial underground chambers to provide snakes encountering fences with a means to avoid the scorching daytime heat.